+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 SHIN-YOKOHAMA RAMEN MUSEUM

 If you are a gourmand or rather a noodle fan, a visit to the Shin-Yokohama Ramen Museum is a must.
 This museum is only for one thing, noodles.
 The museum presents Japan’s history of ramen noodles, as well as the unlikely success story of the rise of instant noodles.
-Shown here are different variations of noodles, soups, toppings and bowls used to build Japan’s noodle empire.
+Shown here are different variations of noodles, soups, toppings, and bowls used to build Japan’s noodle empire.
 In addition, it shows how noodles are made.

-In addition to a gallery, there is also a shop, a cafe and a so-called: Dagashi-ya, an old-fashioned sweet shop that used to be a gathering place for school-weary Japanese children.
-The museum is open every day between 11am and 10pm.
+In addition to a gallery, there is also a shop, a cafe, and a so-called: Dagashi-ya, an old-fashioned sweet shop that used to be a gathering place for school-weary Japanese children.
+The museum is open every day between 11 am and 10 pm.

 Cup noodles museum